danielholgate/dataplex-openlineage/README.md

-# Dataplex Openlineage Namespace Samples
+# Openlineage Namespace examples for Dataplex

 The [event_samples](/event_samples) directory contains sample events in [Opeanlineage](https://openlineage.io/) format for all systems which are currently supported by the Dataplex Lineage API.